SherG/cool-iron/blog/simplify.md

 This lateral shift unlocked a new future: Mark Egan went from being a “one-finger” bassist in college to being one of the world’s premier bassists.

-If you feel stuck in your business, the key here is to be willing to explore a pivot to something related.
+If you feel stuck in your business, why not explore a pivot to something related?

 Consider:
 * Would you rather architect than build?